aviator/aviator/README.md

 # underlying environment while the old token is discarded by the Session object.
 # Be aware of this fact as it might unnecessarily generate too many tokens.
 #
-# Notice how you can override the credentials in the config file!
+# Notice how you can override the credentials in the config file.
 Also note that
 # the keys used below (:username, :password, :tenantName) match the name as
 # indicated in the official OpenStack documentation.
 session.authenticate do |credentials|